MMachado05/REU-2024/src/architecture/architecture_launches/how_to_do_v2x.md

 `/rosout` and `/rosagg`.

 # 2.a.
 If you're doing lane following
+I'll do this later.

 # 2.b.
 If you're doing V2X

+## Setting up the Pi
+This one's pretty straightforward.

+1. SSH into the pi (10.42.0.3).
+2. Run: `source reu_ws/devel/setup.bash`
+3. Run: `roslaunch traffic_light_pkg start_nonadaptive_ns_with_runner.launch`
+4. Ensure that whatever laptop being used to maintain the SSH connection *stays on*.
+If it even so much as puts its monitor to sleep, the connection will drop.

+## Setting up your vehicle
 After sourcing your `setup.bash` file, you'll need to launch the following:

 ```roslaunch architecture_launches v2x.launch```